-Soybean with iron chlorosis usually first shows up in low and wet areas of soybean fields.
+Soybeans with Iron Deficiency Chlorosis usually first shows up in low and wet areas of soybean fields.
 These fields often have high pH (greater than 7) and poor drainage.

 Information on the soil conditions in which the affected plants are growing may help the diagnosis.
 Take a soil sample at the same place the plant sample was taken, and submit this to your soil testing lab to determine soil pH, percentage of free calcium carbonate, and soluble salts.

 Recent research indicates that the following variables are indicators of potential Iron Deficiency Chlorosis